Professor Aeyal Gross is a member of the Faculty in Tel Aviv University’s Faculty of Law where he teaches International Law and Constitutional Law

 He holds an LL.B. from Tel Aviv University (1990) and an S.J.D. from Harvard Law School (1996).
 In 1998 he was awarded the Diploma in Human Rights from the Academy of European Law, European University Institute, in Florence.

 Professor Gross serves as a member of the Board of the Association for Civil Rights in Israel.
 He is a founding member of TAU’s LGBT & Queer Studies Forum.
 He also contributes regularly to the Israeli daily Ha’aretz.
 See www.aeyalgross.com

 Prof. Gross also served as a research fellow at the Institute of Advanced Legal Studies at the University of London, as a Visiting Fellow at the Stellenbosch Institute for Advanced Studies in South Africa, and as a Joseph Flom Global Health and Human Rights Fellow at Harvard Law School.
 Additionally he taught as a visitor in Columbia University and the University of Toronto and in the Academy of European Law, European University Institute, Florence.
+In 2017 he is a Fernard Braudel Senior Fellow at the European University Institute, Florence.
 He also teaches as Visiting Reader at the School of Oriental and African Studies (SOAS),University of London.